 The fiber that you should become more familiar with is soluble fiber.
 This type of fiber attracts water and turns into a gel during digestion.
 This type of fiber is what I call a gooer.
 Soluble fiber slows digestion and helps feed beneficial bacteria, making it easier for them to do their job to help you absorb the nutrients.

 Soluble fiber also acts as a prebiotic.
 For clarification, PREbiotics are simply foods that feed beneficial bacteria (Gardner, 2015).
 You want to consume enough soluble fiber with a solid diet to feed friendly bacteria – especially if you seek to optimize digestive health and maintain or even repair the gut lining (Kresser, 2012).
 Soluble fiber can be found in foods such as peas, squash, pumpkins, avocados, bananas, apples, blueberries, etc.

 The best part of soluble fiber is the slew of health benefits that come from it.
 For instance, this type of fiber can help manage your weight because it helps keep you feeling full without adding calories to your diet; soluble fiber attaches to cholesterol and moves it out of the body, which can help your heart, and it can keep diabetes under control because it is not well absorbed and does not contribute to blood sugar spikes (Zelman, 2015).

 The topic of insoluble fiber is an easy one.
 If your diet is solid, you will get plenty.
 Eat right, feel right.
 And when it comes to veggies, remember; many of the veggies that are good for you are actually fruits.

-Aside from the fact that oversight of such modifications is lacking (to say the very least), the safety of such foods should be a question in all of our minds.
-Thankfully it is questioned in those who study such things.
+Aside from the lack of oversight of such modifications, the safety of such foods should be a question in our minds.
+Thankfully it is questioned by those who study such things.

 RESOURCES – CLICK HERE